zarch/grass-sys/README.md

 # Rust binding for GRASS GIS libraries

+Rust bindings of [GRASS GIS](https://grass.osgeo.org/) libraries.
-[GRASS GIS](https://grass.osgeo.org/) to generate the bindings execute:
+To generate the bindings execute:

 ```bash
 CPATH=:/lib:$GISBASE/include OUT_DIR=binding cargo build
 ```

-Where `GISBASE` is a environmental variable with the compiled GRASS GIS libraries and executables.
+Where `GISBASE` is an environmental variable with the path to the directory containing the compiled GRASS GIS libraries and tools.

 This code is released under the [GPLv3](./LICENSE).